kehantan/labbook/docs/assays/antiviral.rst

 **Procedure**

 #.
-Label microcentrifuge tube.
+Label 4 microcentrifuge tube VC-1, VC-2, VC-3, VC-4.
+Include date and name initials on the tube.
 #.
-Aliquot the existing media in the well plates into different microcentrifuge tube.
+In each microcentrifuge tube labelled VC-1, VC-2, VC-3, and VC-4, transfer 250 uL of existing media in VC well into each tube.

-    * Distributing the media in each well into multiple microcentrifuge tube so we do not have to thaw and freeze the sample repeatedly when we need to do plaque assays.
+#.
+Repeat the same steps for each concentration, except for NC well.
+Media in NC well can be discarded.
 #.
-Snap freeze the microcentrifuge tube in liguid nitrogen.
+Snap freeze all the microcentrifuge tube in liguid nitrogen.
 #.
 Store at -80 C.

 Plaque assay